eaustin6/Packer-and-Extractor-of-Google-Drive/Readme.md

 <h4><b>9.Google will not able to Flag a copyright file if you pack it into .RAR with password.</b></h4>
 <h4><b>10.Don't forget to remember the password set by you while packing anything.</b></h4>
 <h4><b>11.You can Keep Final OUTPUT File/Folder at Same Shared Drive also!
 Just keep "SHARED DRIVE NAME1" and "SHARED DRIVE NAME2" same.</b></h4>
+<h2>🗳️Optimization</h2>
+<h4><b>1.This Google Colab NoteBook (Jupyter's NoteBook) comes with some optimizations which are added to fix some common mistakes caused by Users during INPUT.
+If a user failed to provide the format of a particular file while packing or unpacking it!
+Then the System will automatically search or  add the Format to ignore the Error.</b></h4>
+<h4><b>2.Using GPU as a RUNTIME TYPE can increase the Speed of Process</b></h4>
 <h2> 🔐 Safe or Not? ✅</h2>
 <h4><b> 1.Don't Worry!
 No data will be shared with anyone, if you use the <a href="https://github.com/TheCaduceus/Packer-and-Extractor-of-Google-Drive">Original code</a>.🔒</b></h4>
 <h4><b> 2.This will not cause any type of Data corruption!🔑</b></h4>